Moderate Autism Trait Signal

 Chris Packham

-Naturalist and television presenter who was diagnosed autistic as an adult; advocates for neurodiversity.
+Naturalist and television presenter who was identified as autistic as an adult; advocates for neurodiversity.

 Dan Aykroyd

-Comedian and actor who has spoken about his autism diagnosis and hyperfocus on technology.
+Comedian and actor who has spoken about being autistic and his hyperfocus on technology.

 Chloé Hayden